peconia/microbit-playground.github.io/content/terms.md

 ### Other Fun Stuff

 This site is not associated with the Python Foundation or any of its projects.
 We admire from afar.

+### More Fun Stuff

+<a href="http://microbit.co.uk/"> 'BBC' and 'microbit'</a> are trade marks of the BBC.
+We're not associated with them either!